How to Calculate Provisional Income (a.k.a. Combined Income)

 Reaching either of those two income levels greatly increases the tax exposure of an individual’s or couple’s Social Security benefits.
 The respective tax burdens are:

-• 0% for those individuals who have provisional income below $25,000 ($32,000 for joint filers)
+• 0% for individuals who have Provisional Income below $25,000 ($32,000 for joint filers)

-• up to 50% for individuals who have provisional income between $25,000 and $34,000 ($32,000 to $44,000 for joint filers)
+• up to 50% for individuals who have Provisional Income between $25,000 and $34,000 ($32,000 to $44,000 for joint filers)

-• up to 85% for individuals who have provisional income above $34,000 ($44,000 for joint filers)
+• up to 85% for individuals who have Provisional Income above $34,000 ($44,000 for joint filers)

 Unlike most types of U.S. taxation, the provisional income levels are not adjusted for inflation each year.
 They only change when Congress acts to raise them.
+For this reason, your tax burden could change from year to year as your benefits rise due to Cost-of-Living Adjustments or when you pull more money from retirement accounts to cover rising bills.

-Calculating Your Tax Burden for Social Security Income
+How to Calculate Your Tax Burden for Social Security Income

-Calculating your individual tax burden for Social Security income is a bit more involved than determining your provisional income.
+Calculating your individual tax burden for Social Security income is a bit more involved than determining your Provisional Income.
 For those in the middle category listed above, taxable benefits are the lesser of:

-Detailed examples on how to calculate the tax burden for Social Security income can be found at the IRS website.
+Detailed examples on how to calculate the tax burden for Social Security income can be found on the IRS website.
 For more personalized guidance, work with a financial advisor who has vast experience with Social Security and tax planning.

 Using Your Provisional Income to Minimize Your Tax Burden

-Income taxes can greatly reduce your retirement income and in some cases a high tax burden can keep you from living the retirement of your dreams.
+Income taxes can greatly reduce your retirement income, and, in some cases, a high tax burden can keep you from living the retirement of your dreams.
 That’s why it is important to have a plan in place for managing taxes during your retirement years.

-The first step in an effective tax plan is to forecast your future tax burden, starting with your provisional income.
+The first step in an effective tax plan is to forecast your future tax burden, starting with your Provisional Income.
 Then, you can work with a group of experienced financial professionals to find ways to minimize the amount you owe.

 At Meld Financial, we can help you determine how taxes fit into your retirement plan.
-Then, our team of tax, legal, and investment professionals can offer solutions for minimizing your tax burden that are tailored to your specific situation.
+Then, our team of tax, legal, and investment professionals can offer solutions for optimizing your tax burden that are tailored to your specific situation.

 In addition to helping you minimize taxes, our financial planners can leverage their vast experience to develop your Financial Fingerprint®.
-This comprehensive wealth management program brings the most important aspects of your financial situation together in one easy to understand plan.
+This comprehensive wealth management program brings together the most important aspects of your financial situation in one easy-to-understand plan.

 Trending Articles